TheoThePerson/GnomeLama/README.md

 > [!Important]
 > This extension is a work in progress and works at a basic level.
 Gnome 47 is now functional!

-- Basic message blobs like ChatGPT
+- Basic message blobs like ChatGPT (implemented)
+- Context/Memmort (implemented)
 - Model selection functionality
 - Screenshot and image processing with LLava (future)
 - GNOME search bar integration